travelgateX/documentation-site/content/mappea/release-notes/breaking-changes.md

 	],
 	"hideGithubLink": true
 }

 {{% alert theme="info" %}}Changes history of deprecated notes previously announced{{% /alert %}}

 ### Unreleased
 {{% release-notes-container type="u"%}}
 - Removal of `error` from `API`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Member`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Operation`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Organization`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Product`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Resource`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Role`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Group`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-01.Expected removal on 2018-10-30.
 {{% / release-notes-container %}}
 ### 2018-08-22
 {{% release-notes-container type="d"%}}
 - Deprecated `error` from `API`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Member`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Operation`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Organization`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Product`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Resource`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 - Deprecated `error` from `Role`.
-Reason: Substituted by adviseMessage.
+Reason: Sustituted by adviseMessage.
 Expected removal on 2018-11-20 .
 {{% / release-notes-container %}}
 ### 2018-08-08
 {{% release-notes-container type="r"%}}